w3c/wcag3/guidelines/terms/change-of-viewport-within-a-page-view.md

 ---
 status: developing
-title: Change of viewport within a page/view
+title: change of viewport within a page/view
 ---

 change of content/context that causes the users keyboard navigation point to change where they have the option to move back out of the new content/context